j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.start.md

 # summary

-Schedule a cron job.
+Schedule a cron job on the target org.

 # description

-by giving the name of an apex class and the cron expression.
+Provide the name of an apex class that implements the `Schedulable` interface and a cron expression to schedule a cron job (`CronTrigger`).
+Use the official Documentation to learn more about cron expressions: https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_scheduler.htm.

 # flags.target-org.summary